 The ACS Student Communities Starter Grant is for undergraduate and graduate institutions interested in starting or re-activating, after five years of inactivity, a student chapter or GSO.

 Grants are distributed in the Spring and Fall on a first-come, first served basis.
-Up to 20 grants will be awarded per year.

 Communities use this grant to grow and apply for an ACS charter.
 All student chapters and GSOs with active ACS charters are eligible for other grants, awards, and professional development opportunities.